-What makes the best olive oil, extra virgin olive oil so good for your skin, exploring more of the benefits of olive oil.
+What makes extra virgin olive oil so good for your skin?

-Extra Virgin Olive Oil : A Secret Of The Ancients
+Extra Virgin Olive Oil and Skin : A Secret Of The Ancients

 Using olive oil for skin is not a new fad or trend.
 The secret of extra virgin olive oil as a natural, effective moisturizer was known by the ancient Greeks and Romans.